advaitr8/bda-experiments/README.md

-# BDA_Rajagopal_F16
-Experiments with Bayesian data analysis
-BDA-3
+# Bayesian Data Analysis experiments
+This repo has some examples for Bayesian applied statistics and data analysis.
+It also has Stan code to run Bayesian hierarchical model.